HuobiRDCenter/huobi_Golang/README.md

 This is Huobi Go SDK,  you can install to your Golang project and use this SDK to query all market data, trading and manage your account.

-The SDK supports RESTful API invoking, and subscribe the market, account and order update from the Websocket connection.
+The SDK supports RESTful API invoking, and concurrently subscribing the market, account and order update from the Websocket connection.

 ## Table of Contents